jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 I hadn't heard this term before.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Intermediate_representation),

 > intermediate representation is the [data structure](https://en.wikipedia.org/wiki/Data_structure) or code used internally by a [compiler](https://en.wikipedia.org/wiki/Compiler) or [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) to represent [source code](https://en.wikipedia.org/wiki/Source_code).

+_Updated_: comment from Thorsten,

+> Intermediate Representation is often shortened to "IR".
+LLVM IR, for example, is the intermediate representation used by the LLVM compiler toolchain.
+That often pops up when there's talk around the Rust compiler, for example, which uses LLVM :)

+Aha!
+The LLVM compiler toolchain - something that keeps coming up that I should dig into more!

 #### just in time